JuddKarloCarreon/PHP-E-Commerce-Capstone/README.md

 # PHP-E-Commerce-Capstone
 ## To-do:
-  - Do cart page
-  - Do checkout
+  - Do checking of checkout details and card details
   - Do admin orders

 ## Timestamps: